-Causes of Ascites in dogs
+The Causes of Ascites (Fluid in the Abdomen) in Dogs

 Ascites is a medical definition depicting fluid accumulation in the abdomen.
-In a dog, it can have various underlying causes and it often indicates some sort of organ malfunction or abnormality.
+In a dog, it can have various underlying causes, and it often indicates some sort of organ malfunction or abnormality.
 A dog may have a slight form of ascites with subtle symptoms when there is little fluid accumulation, or the dog may present with a distended and enlarged abdomen when the fluid accumulation is substantial.

-This is a symptom you definitively don't want to try to treat at home.
-First because the fluid accumulation may be due to many serious underlying conditions that need addressed, and second because the fluid accumulation may increase causing serious complications such as trouble breathing and weakness.
-Below are some common causes of ascites in dogs:
+This is a symptom you definitely don't want to try to treat at home.
+First, because the fluid accumulation may be due to many serious underlying conditions that need to be addressed; and second, because the fluid accumulation may increase, causing serious complications such as trouble breathing and weakness.

 - Liver disease causing low serum protein levels.

-- Heart failure causing increased pressure in the veins making fluids leak into the abdomen.
+- Heart failure causing increased pressure in the veins and making fluids leak into the abdomen.
 At times, this can be cause by the presence of heartworm disease.

-- Peritonitis causing intestinal contents to leak out
+- Peritonitis causing intestinal contents to leak out.

-- Hypoalbuminemia, which means low albumin levels caused by the liver not functioning well possibly because of a portosystemic shunt or an infection.
-In this case, when albumin is lacking, there isn't anything that can help contain water in the blood stream so it just leaks out of blood vessels and other spaces of the body such as the abdomen.
+- Hypoalbuminemia, which means low albumin levels caused by the liver not functioning well (possibly because of a portosystemic shunt or an infection).
+In this case, when albumin is lacking, there isn't anything that can help contain water in the bloodstream, so it just leaks out of blood vessels and other spaces of the body such as the abdomen.

 - Pyometra, causing pus in the uterus to leak out.
 This is seen in unspayed females and is a medical emergency.

-- Kidney problems causing the dog to be losing albumin out of the kidneys,
+- Kidney problems causing the dog to be losing albumin out of the kidneys.

-- A ruptured blood vessel in the abdomen causing blood loss, anemia and shock (often caused by injury or a ruptured tumor)
+- A ruptured blood vessel in the abdomen causing blood loss, anemia and shock (often caused by injury or a ruptured tumor).

 Symptoms of Ascites

 Dogs affected by ascites will exhibit the typical sign of a distended abdomen.
 Tapping on the abdomen will produce a dull, flat noise.
-Depending on the underlying cause of ascites there may be accompanying symptoms owners must be on the look out for:
+Depending on the underlying cause of ascites, there may be accompanying symptoms owners must be on the lookout for:

-Breathing difficulty (suggesting the distended abdomen is interfering with breathing)
+- Breathing difficulty (suggesting the distended abdomen is interfering with breathing)

-Cough (often suggesting heart disease)
+- Cough (often suggesting heart disease)

-Weakness (in some cases, suggesting internal bleeding)
+- Weakness (in some cases, suggesting internal bleeding)

-Pale gums (suggesting anemia or shock from internal blood loss)
+- Pale gums (suggesting anemia or shock from internal blood loss)

 Treatment of Ascites

 The fluids collected are often analyzed so to come to a proper diagnosis.
 Ascites due to trauma may require blood transfusions and emergency surgery.
 Diuretics are often prescribed (such as Furosemide) to aid the body in flushing away excessive fluids.
 Dogs on diuretics will urinate more.
-IV Fluids are administered in case of shock or dehydration.
+IV fluids are administered in case of shock or dehydration.

-Ascites is a condition that should not be left untreated especially when it appears suddenly.
+Ascites is a condition that should not be left untreated, especially when it appears suddenly.
 The underlying cause needs detected as soon as possible in order to treat effectively and promptly.
 Never underestimate a dog with a distended abdomen.